Simon White: Life

-the University of Cambridge he was appointed in 1994 as a Scientific Member of the Max Planck Society and as director of the Max Planck Institute for Astrophysics in Garching.
-White has also been research professor at the University of Arizona (1992), guest professor at the University of Durham (1995), honorary professor at the Ludwig-Maximilians University in Munich (1994) and at the Astronomical Observatories of Shanghai (SHAO) (1999) and Beijing (BAO) (2001).
+the University of Cambridge, he was appointed in 1994 as a Scientific Member of the Max Planck Society and as director of the Max Planck Institute for Astrophysics in Garching.
+White has also been appointed research professor at the University of Arizona (1992), guest professor at the University of Durham (1995), honorary professor at LMU Munich (1994) and at the Astronomical Observatories of Shanghai (SHAO) (1999) and Beijing (BAO) (2001).
 White lives in Munich with his wife, the astrophysicist Guinevere Kauffmann.
 They have one son.
 In 2016, the day after the Brexit vote, White filed papers to obtain German citizenship.